 The Illuminating Company History

 In the mid-1870s, Cleveland engineer Charles Brush patented designs for generators and arc lamps that were more reliable and powerful than his competitors.
 Brush soon set up the Brush Electric Company in 1880, supplying lighting to major U.S. cities, including New York City, Boston, and Philadelphia.
-Yet, in spite of Brush's success, the Cleveland Electric Light Company, which organized the very next year to light Cleveland's streets and storefronts, chose the rival Thomson-Houston system.
-It was shrewd choice for by 1884, Cleveland Electric Light Co. had bought licenses to supply Edison incandescent lights to downtown stores.
+Yet, in spite of Brush's success, the Cleveland Electric Light Company, which organized the very next year to light Cleveland's streets and storefronts, chose the rival Thomson-Houston system instead.
+It was a shrewd choice for by 1884, Cleveland Electric Light Co. had bought licenses to supply Edison incandescent lights to downtown stores.
 Brush Electric never regained the limelight.

 In 1889, Brush sold his company to Thomson-Houston Co.
-In 1892, J. P. Morgan wrangled the merger of Thomson Houston Co. with Edison General Electric Co. that created General Electric (GE).
+In 1892, J. P. Morgan wrangled the merger of Thomson Houston Co. with Edison General Electric Co. and created General Electric (GE).
 GE then scooped up the assets of both Cleveland Electric Light Company and Brush Electric and formed the Cleveland General Electric Company.
 The company later changed its name to the Cleveland Electric Illuminating Company (CEI).

 Until 1906, CEI operated without competition in Cleveland.
 However, that changed when Cleveland Mayor Tom Johnson created the Municipal Light Company ("Muny Light") in 1907 to serve Cleveland residents.

 In 1929, the North American Company, a large public utility holding company, acquired CEI.
-As with other similar holding companies at the time, North American's expanded rapidly and by 1940, it controlled 80 companies, four of which were major U.S. public utilities.
+As with other similar holding companies at the time, North American expanded rapidly and by 1940, it controlled 80 companies, four of which were major U.S. public utilities.
 In 1946, North American was forced divest itself of its utility company assets to comply with the Public Utility Holding Company Act of 1935.
 As a result, CEI became an investor-own public utilty company.

 As demand for energy rose during the 60s and 70s, CEI invested in nuclear power plants in collaboration with Toledo Edison.
 The energy shocks of the 70s energy crisis ultimately brought CEI to merge with Toledo Edison in 1986 to form Centerior Energy.
 Then in 1997, Centerior Energy combined with Ohio Edison and Penn Power to form FirstEnergy.